jwstegemann/fritz2/www/src/pages/docs/40_StoreCreation.md

 ### Track Processing State of Stores

-When one of your handlers contains a long-running action (like server-call, etc.) you might want to keep the user informed that something is going on.
+When one of your handlers contains a long-running action (like a server-call, etc.) you might want to keep the user informed that something is going on.

-Using fritz2 you can use the `tracker` factory to implement this:
+In fritz2, you can use the `tracker` factory to implement this:

 ```kotlin
 val storedData = object : RootStore<String>("") {